vorburger/vorburger.ch-Notes/linux/coreos/README.md

 Nota bene that `podman play kube --log-driver journald` is broken in Podman 3.1.0 due to https://github.com/containers/podman/issues/10015, fixed by https://github.com/containers/podman/pull/10044;
-https://github.com/containers/podman/issues/10117 seems to imply that Podman 3.1.1 will include the fix.
+https://github.com/containers/podman/issues/10117 seems to imply that Podman 3.1.1+ will include the fix, and indeed switching the update stream from the "stable" 33.20210412.3.0 to the 33.20210426.2.0 from "testing" gives us Podman 3.1.2.

 ## Personal User